Thoughts and prayers.

 I’m done with our first and only response to mass shootings being to think about and pray for victims.
 Thoughts and prayers are a given, not a solution.

-I’m done with lone wolf after lone wolf after lone wolf, the majority of which actually have some striking commonalities, terrorizing my country with because we refuse to take any serious steps to prevent the easiest means of mass murder.
+I’m done with lone wolf after lone wolf after lone wolf, the majority of which actually have some striking commonalities, terrorizing my country because we refuse to take any serious steps to prevent the easiest means of mass murder.

 I’m done with blaming mental health when every other country in the world has mentally unstable people and nowhere near our number of mass shootings.